 In the Finance segment, Metaps processes payments as an intermediary between merchants and credit card companies, providing a diverse lineup of payment solutions to business operators (Payment service revenue = Total transaction volume x Service fee charged to affiliated merchants [around 1.0% after allocating acquirer and issuer service fees]).
 Major competitors tend to leverage economies of scale to lower service fees, but Metaps avoids such competition.
 Instead, it mainly targets smaller markets where credit cards have not been widely adopted (e.g., where small amounts of recurring billing are settled in cash).
 It offers the package payment solution Kaihi Pay to operators of flat-rate membership services such as gyms (Kaihi Pay revenue = Total transaction volume x Service fee of 3.5% [includes payment settlement fee] + JPY100).
 The major selling point of Kaihi Pay is that it automates peripheral administrative tasks such as accounting management and sending payment reminders for business operators, in addition to processing payments.
 Metaps also provides the real-time salary payment service CRIA, which allows companies to improve benefits for employees without incurring additional costs (CRIA revenue = Number of companies using service x Number of employees at such companies x Usage rate x JPY550 x Frequency per month [average of 1.5x]).

 In the Marketing segment, Metaps offers data feed services that optimize product information for items sold by e-commerce websites.
 It reformats the product data (price, sales inventory, etc.) to match the requirements of ad slots of major marketing platforms such as Google Shopping and Criteo, and automatically uploads the data to such platforms.
 The company functions as an online ad buyer from the perspective of advertisers, and as a sales agent for online ad slots from the standpoint of advertising media companies such as Criteo.
-Metaps also formulates advertising strategies for e-commerce companies, provides consulting services, and supports Japan operations of companies based in Greater China.
+Metaps also formulates advertising strategies for e-commerce companies and provides consulting services.

-In the DX support business, the company plans to launch Metaps Cloud in the spring of 2021.
+In the Other segment (DX support business), the company launched Metaps Cloud in 2021.
 This system allows customer companies to centrally manage various software as a service (SaaS) in a single platform, including usage status and cost analysis.
 SaaS adoption is currently booming in corporate environments, but a large number of companies lack the tools to monitor SaaS usage conditions.
 Metaps Cloud uses single sign-on (SSO) functionality and allows SaaS access privileges to be configured by individual employees and terminals.
-While competitors such as Hennge (TSE Mothers: 4475) and Okta (NASDAQ: OKTA) emphasize the ease of login with the use of SSO and security of their services, Metaps focuses on centralized management of SaaS as the key differentiator.
+While competitors such as HENNGE (TSE Mothers: 4475) and Okta (NASDAQ: OKTA) emphasize the ease of login with the use of SSO and security of their services, Metaps focuses on centralized management of SaaS as the key differentiator.
 Put differently, Metaps Cloud is a solution for issues accompanying the rapid increase of SaaS in customers’ technology portfolio (e.g., issues related to costs, efficiency, and security risks).
 Over the medium term, the company envisions a “SaaS matching services” as a new source of recurring revenue.
 In this scheme, Metaps plans to 1) enter into comprehensive agency agreements with numerous SaaS providers, 2) introduce optimal SaaS solutions to customer companies through Metaps Cloud, and 3) provide comprehensive support ranging from contract signing to payment processing.
 Metaps Cloud revenue is calculated as: Number of users x ARPU x (1 - Churn rate).

 The company unveiled its medium-term plan “The Road to 2025” in August 2020.
 The plan calls for FY12/25 operating profit of JPY3.0–5.0bn (JPY3.0bn generated organically and JPY2.0bn derived from M&A activities).
 Metaps looks to withdraw from or downsize its overseas businesses over the medium term.
 It plans to invest heavily in the fintech space with a strong focus on payment services.
 In the DX support business, the company will concentrate on centralized SaaS management (SaaS solutions that help manage third-party SaaS solutions).

 Shared Research sees that Metaps’ strengths are: 1) attractive workplace for engineers thanks to adoption of latest development methodologies (agile) and technologies (blockchain); 2) ability to serve niche markets with products that drive business efficiency and automation; and 3) credibility as a payment processing company underpinned by technical prowess in online payment solutions.
-Its weaknesses are: 1) overseas operations are holding back earnings (44% of revenue in FY12/20; scheduled to be exited or downsized in the future); 2) Yet to develop a system to fully utilize customer data to create synergies among businesses; and 3) the need to replace the existing sales model focused on one-off sales of package solutions with one that supports SaaS business through customer success initiatives.
+Its weaknesses are: 1) the company has yet to develop a system to fully utilize customer data to create synergies among businesses; 2) the company needs to replace the existing sales model focused on one-off sales of package solutions with one that supports SaaS business through customer success initiatives, and; 3) it will take time to monetize the Other segment (DX support business).

 |Per-share data (split-adjusted; JPY)|